-Having specifications can actually save you money when you match a project to a developer.
+Having specifications can save you money when you match a project to a developer.
 The outsourced IT expert must be aware of all the possible risks and scope of work to be performed before evaluating the cost of work on a project.
-The more work and advanced knowledge are required the higher the price per hour might be.
+The more work and advanced knowledge are required, the higher the price per hour might be.
 It also affects the work itself.
-When external developers understand specifications they know what to do from the get-go.
+When external developers understand specifications, they know what to do from the get-go.
 In turn, you will be able to market your product faster.

 The performance details, for example, are the ones which you definitely should protect.
-If it isn’t an open-source project, you do not want to share something that may affect your product's advantage over the competition.
-Keep in mind that the main purpose of sharing project specifications is to notify the developers of what they will need to do.
-Without that, you might end up with a piece of software that will have to be discarded because it doesn’t match the requirements.
+If it isn't an open-source project, you do not want to share something that may affect your product's advantage over the competition.
+Keep in mind that the primary purpose of sharing project specifications is to notify the developers of what they need to do.
+Without that, you might end up with a piece of software that will have to be discarded because it doesn't match the requirements.
 It will affect the whole workflow and cause delays and additional costs.

 That’s why picking a developer who is already screened and proved his knowledge might be a much better option.
 Especially, when you decide to cooperate with an outsourcing company.
 At Blue House, we helped many businesses find outstanding IT experts who generate results even without a long onboarding process.
 You can get to know us better by checking out our website.

 You may also want to read: